dmp1ce/decompose/README.md

 #### proposed vocabulary

-To keep things fun, lets try to stick with a them of natural decomposition
+To keep things fun, lets try to stick with a theme of natural decomposition

 - Index of framework templates <=> ecosphere (or world)
 - framework template <=> environment